t3rn/t3rn/docs/main/docs/executor/become-an-executor/gui-setup.md

 :::info If your wallet balance falls below the threshold on one of your enabled networks, that specific network will be removed.
 :::

+### Optional: Configure Your Network RPC URLs

+Click configure your network RPC URLs and add RPC URLs for each enabled network, or skip this step and automatically use the default RPC URLs.

 ### Configure Your Arbitrage Strategies

 Click configure your arbitrage strategies, and expand for each network and asset to add your own strategies.